Ancient Seafarers of the Mediterranean: The Phoenicians$60

 We have all heard of the core civilizations around the Mediterranean Sea: the Egyptians, the Persians, the Greeks, the Romans.
 But many smaller civilizations that lined the coasts of the ancient Mediterranean also made contributions to the history of the ancient world.
 Perhaps none of these is more crucial or more overlooked than the Phoenicians.
 Though they never had a large, land-based empire like the Romans, the Phoenicians spread through the sea.
 Settling in strategic locations allowed them to control trade in the ancient Mediterranean Sea.
 When one of Phoenicia’s colonies split off to be independent, it went on to challenge one of the greatest powers of the ancient world and to birth one of the greatest generals of all time.
 The Punic Wars between Rome and Carthage shaped the face of the ancient world, and Hannibal Barca is still one of the most celebrated and studied generals of antiquity.
 Though Carthage was much maligned by historians for centuries after Rome destroyed the city, we are realizing that there is more to the city than the propaganda of ancient Roman historians.
 This class will highlight the important contributions of both Phoenicia and Carthage to the ancient world, and it will shed some light on an often overlooked civilization.

 This is an academically advanced class, and not recommended for most children under 10 (but we trust that you know your child’s abilities better than we do!).
-Younger students 10-12 should usually be placed in Level 1.
-Students age 13 and up, or younger students who are academically gifted, should be placed in Level 2.
-Level 2 students will have more rigorous homework.
+There is only 1 level for this course.

 LESSON PLANS: This is a 6 week class.
 Students have 2 weeks after the last class is posted to complete all work.
 Weekly lesson plans are posted on Tuesdays by 5pm Pacific Time.
 There is no “live” component to this class, which allows students to work at their own pace.
 This is a great option for busy students who need to work on their own schedule, and students who live all over the world and can’t easily coordinate time zones.